databricks/terraform-provider-databricks/docs/resources/lakehouse_monitor.md

 * `time_series` - Configuration for monitoring timeseries tables.
     * `granularities` -  List of granularities to use when aggregating data into time windows based on their timestamp.
     * `timestamp_col` - Column of the timestamp of predictions
-* `notifications` - The notification settings for the monitor
+* `notifications` - The notification settings for the monitor.
+The following optional blocks are supported, each consisting of the single string array field with name `email_addresses` containing a list of emails to notify:
+    * `on_failure` - who to send notifications to on monitor failure.
+    * `on_new_classification_tag_detected` - Who to send notifications to when new data classification tags are detected.
 * `schedule` - The schedule for automatically updating and refreshing metric tables.
+This block consists of following fields:
+    * `quartz_cron_expression` - string expression that determines when to run the monitor.
+See [Quartz documentation](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) for examples.
+    * `timezone_id` - string with timezone id (e.g., `PST`) in which to evaluate the Quartz expression.
+    * `pause_status` - optional string field that indicates whether a schedule is paused (`PAUSED`) or not (`UNPAUSED`).
 * `skip_builtin_dashboard` - Whether to skip creating a default dashboard summarizing data quality metrics.
 * `slicing_exprs` - List of column expressions to slice data with for targeted analysis.
 The data is grouped by each expression independently, resulting in a separate slice for each predicate and its complements.
 For high-cardinality columns, only the top 100 unique values by frequency will generate slices.
 * `warehouse_id` - Optional argument to specify the warehouse for dashboard creation.
 If not specified, the first running warehouse will be used.